aimms/how-to/Articles/csv/read-write-csv.rst

 .. note::

-    ``DataLink``, the underlying library of the CSVProvider can be used to read/write other file types than ``CSV``. ``DataLink`` is a generic library for a multitude of different providers (CSV,XLS,XML,etc.)
+    ``DataLink``, the underlying library of the ``CSVProvider`` can be used to read/write other file types than ``CSV``. ``DataLink`` is a generic library for several different providers (CSV,XLS,XML,etc.)

-The actual read and write call (line 19 to 21)
+The read and write call (line 19 to 21)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-using the above detail specifications, we are now ready to actually read from or write to CSV files.
+Using the above specifications, we are now ready to actually read from or write to CSV files.
-The following example is hopefully self-explanatory.
+The following example should be self-explanatory.

     .. code-block:: aimms